Welcome to Year 5 –Spring Term 2018

-This term our topic is called VIKINGS: Good or Bad?
+This term our exciting topic is SPACESHIP EARTH.

-Through this topic we will be answering the following questions:
+Through the first half of our topic, we will be exploring the following three questions:

 Some subjects will be taught separate to the main topic.
 These are: